- Search The Registry

 She taught in the public schools in Goldsboro, North Carolina, and was appointed to the faculty of Virginia State College in 1927, where she taught until her retirement in 1972.

 Moore co-founded and co-directed the Black Music Center at Virginia State from 1969-72.
-The Center was responsible for bringing to the campus leading Black composers, performers, and lecturers.
-She received an honorary doctorate of music from both Virginia State College (1972) and Indiana University (1976).
+The Center was responsible for bringing leading black composers, performers, and lecturers to the campus.
+She received an honorary music doctorate from Virginia State College (1972) and Indiana University (1976).

-Moore wrote in many musical genres, including compositions for solo voice, chamber ensemble, various solo instruments, and a large number of choral works.
-Her best-known compositions include Afro-American Suite for Flute, Cello, and Piano recorded by Trio Pro Viva; The Lamb recorded by the Virginia State College Choir and the St. Stephens Church Choir; Lord, We Give Thanks to Thee, commissioned by Fisk University; and Daniel, Daniel, Servant of the Lord, recorded by the Virginia State College Choir, the Fisk Jubilee Singers, and the Oberlin College Choir, among others.
+Moore wrote in many musical genres, including compositions for solo voice, chamber ensemble, various solo instruments, and many choral works.
+Her best-known compositions include Afro-American Suite for Flute, Cello, and Piano, recorded by Trio Pro Viva; The Lamb recorded by the Virginia State College Choir and the St. Stephens Church Choir; Lord, We Give Thanks to Thee, commissioned by Fisk University; and Daniel, Daniel, Servant of the Lord, recorded by the Virginia State College Choir, the Fisk Jubilee Singers, and the Oberlin College Choir, among others.